proofzero/rollupid/docs/troubleshooting/faq.md

 ## What is a Vault and when will it be available?

 Vault is an ETH "burner wallet" linked to a user identity and can be created by developers using progressive authorizations.
-Access to these wallet is governed by advanced OAuth scopes and available over API and is perfect for onboarding non-technical users to blockchain powered applications.
+Access to these wallets is governed by advanced OAuth scopes and available over API and is perfect for onboarding non-technical users to blockchain powered applications.

 You can check out progress on this feature [here](https://github.com/proofzero/rollupid/milestones).